 ✧ become a NYT bestselling author

-✧ write a script/act in a movie (can I have a hot male costar? hahaha that's been my dream since I was a kid no lie ;)
+✧ write a script/maybe act in a movie (can I have a hot male costar? haha that's been my dream since I was a kid no lie ;)

-✧ do meaningful research over topics that I'm passionate about in a career one day
+✧ do meaningful work over topics that I'm passionate about in a career one day

 ✧ live a godly life and inspire others through being real, being caring, and sharing wisdom I've learned